drycc/workflow-cli/README.md

 ### From Scratch on OS X and Linux

-To compile the client from scratch, ensure you have Docker installed and run
+To compile the client from scratch, ensure you have Container installed and run

     $ make